-- 41. If an investigation is required, the monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, will consult with the chief executive, and the assurance manager and nominate an appropriate employee (investigating officer) to investigate the concern. - 42.
-Before the investigation commences, the monitoring officer or the section 151 (chief finance) officer if they have become responsible for the case, in consultation with the chief executive and the internal audit manager will: - agree detailed terms of reference with the investigating officer setting out the objectives and scope of the investigation - take advice from the head of corporate services to ensure that the investigation is undertaken in a manner which preserves the rights of the subject(s) under the councils' disciplinary procedures and that the correct suspension process follows where necessary and - ensure that in accordance with the councils' translation and interpretation policy, where necessary, staff will have access to an interpreter or signer in order to support them through the process - consider what communication needs to be made with other agencies (i.e external audit, the police). - 43.
+- 30. If an investigation is required, the monitoring officer, or the section 151 (chief finance) officer if they have become responsible for the case, will consult with the chief executive, and the internal audit manager and nominate an appropriate employee (investigating officer) to investigate the concern. - 31.
+Before the investigation commences, the monitoring officer or the section 151 (chief finance) officer if they have become responsible for the case, in consultation with the chief executive and the internal audit manager will: - agree detailed terms of reference with the investigating officer setting out the objectives and scope of the investigation - take advice from the head of HR, IT & customer services and the HR manager to ensure that the investigation is undertaken in a manner which preserves the rights of the subject(s) under the council's disciplinary procedures and that the correct suspension process follows where necessary and - consider what communication needs to be made with other agencies (i.e. external audit, the police). - 32.
+Two sorts of investigations may be carried out: - Fact-finding: where the monitoring officer considers that further work is needed to establish the facts following the initial enquiry, or - Formal investigation: in which the objective is to identify and secure evidence as to whether or not fraud has taken place. - 33.
 The type of investigation required will be set out in the agreed terms of reference.
 In practice, a fact finding investigation may establish facts, which lead to a formal investigation.